latticecut/Wardley_Chapter2_Finding_a_path/README.md

 # Motivation

-Wardley Mapping has proved a useful tool for that can serve as a basis for framing the analysis of technology maturity and business strategy.
+Wardley Mapping has proved a useful tool for that can serve as a basis for framing the analysis of technology maturity and helping develop business strategy.

 This is an example of visualizing Wardley Maps and Value Chain dependency networks in LaTeX.
-It aims to provide a simple and easy method to create, visualize and modify Wardley Maps that is consistent with best practise in document management and version control.
+It aims to provide a simple and easy method to create, visualize and modify Wardley Maps that is consistent with best practise in collaboration, document management and version control.

 The example is based on the PGF/Ti*k*Z languages for producing vector graphics from a geometric/algebraic description.
 PGF is a lower-level language, while Ti*k*Z is a set of higher-level macros that use PGF and an interpreter written in TeX by Till Tantau.

 Particular focus is made on the software usability and interoperability with other tools.
-Simple maps can be directly created in LaTeX, while more complex networks can be imported from external sources (e.g. NetworkX, QGIS, ...) although I don't go that far in this project.
+Simple maps can be directly created in LaTeX, while more complex networks can be imported from external sources (e.g. NetworkX, QGIS, ...) although I don't go that far in simple example.

-This example makes use of tikz-network.sty from Juergen Hackl but you can just use plain Ti*k*Z as necessary.
+The Map is simply a collection of different .tex files that allow you to build up the representation of a business.
+Whilst this is a simple example I have kept the file structure similar to a more complicated project, decomposing the final Map into different Layers, Plates and Strata and separating Vertices and Edges into different .tex files.
+As the practice of mapping matures it is likely that this decomposition will evolve to a standard form.

-You can see the final figure downloaded in as a pdf in the relevant folder.
+This example makes use of tikz-network.sty from Juergen Hackl but it is entirely possible use plain Ti*k*Z. You can see an example of the final figure Figure 11 downloaded as a pdf in the folder structure.

 # Figure 8